DanielArian/elliptic-curve-and-point-operations-in-R/README.md

 # elliptic-curves-in-real-set
-A node module to perform point Addition and point doubling on Elliptic Curve in the set of real numbers.
+A ECMAScript module to perform point Addition and point doubling on Elliptic Curve in the set of real numbers.
 Only Weierstrass EC supported for now.

 # Supported curves for now :